2012–13 Martyr's Memorial A-Division League

-The 2012 Martyr's Memorial A-Division League season, also known as the Martyrs' Memorial Red Bull 'A' Division League Football Tournament 2012 for sponsorship reasons, was the 40th season of the Martyr's Memorial A-Division League since its establishment in 1954/55.
-A total of 16 teams are competing in the league.
+The 2012 Martyr's Memorial A-Division League season, also known as the Martyrs' Memorial Red Bull 'A' Division League Football Tournament 2012 for sponsorship reasons, was the 40th season of Nepal's Martyr's Memorial A-Division League since its establishment in 1954/55.
+A total of 16 teams competed in the league.
 The season began on 20 November 2012 and concluded on 1 April 2013.
 Nepal Police Club were the defending champions, having won their fourth A- Division League title the previous season.

 After the season, New Road Team would be relegated to 2016 Martyr's Memorial B-Division League for financial difficulties.